AndrewFahmy/SqlMapper/docs/creating_repositories.md

 #Adding Repositories

 Usually a repository represent a table structure from the database.
-But in this mapper the repository is more a representation of the expected result from executing a query.
 To create a repository first w need to create it's **Plain Old CLR Object (POCO)** class.
 In the example below I'll use a simple user structure to clarify.

 Example:
 ```